Somatic cell nuclear transfer: Stem cell research

 Only a handful of the labs in the world are currently using SCNT techniques in human stem cell research.
 In the United States, scientists at the Harvard Stem Cell Institute, the University of California San Francisco, the Oregon Health & Science University, Stemagen (La Jolla, CA) and possibly Advanced Cell Technology are currently researching a technique to use somatic cell nuclear transfer to produce embryonic stem cells.
 In the United Kingdom, the Human Fertilisation and Embryology Authority has granted permission to research groups at the Roslin Institute and the Newcastle Centre for Life.
 SCNT may also be occurring in China.

-In 2005, a South Korean research team led by Professor Hwang Woo-suk, published claims to have derived stem cell lines via SCNT, but supported those claims with fabricated data.
-Recent evidence has proved that he in fact created a stem cell line from a parthenote.

 Though there has been numerous successes with cloning animals, questions remain concerning the mechanisms of reprogramming in the ovum.
 Despite many attempts, success in creating human nuclear transfer embryonic stem cells has been limited.
 There lies a problem in the human cell's ability to form a blastocyst; the cells fail to progress past the eight cell stage of development.
 This is thought to be a result from the somatic cell nucleus being unable to turn on embryonic genes crucial for proper development.
 These earlier experiments used procedures developed in non-primate animals with little success.

 A research group from the Oregon Health & Science University demonstrated SCNT procedures developed for primates successfully using skin cells.
 The key to their success was utilizing oocytes in metaphase II (MII) of the cell cycle.
 Egg cells in MII contain special factors in the cytoplasm that have a special ability in reprogramming implanted somatic cell nuclei into cells with pluripotent states.
 When the ovum's nucleus is removed, the cell loses its genetic information.
 This has been blamed for why enucleated eggs are hampered in their reprogramming ability.
 It is theorized the critical embryonic genes are physically linked to oocyte chromosomes, enucleation negatively affects these factors.
 Another possibility is removing the egg nucleus or inserting the somatic nucleus causes damage to the cytoplast, affecting reprogramming ability.